Anaphora as a Literary Device: Usage and Meaning

 Source: Ronald Reagan, The Presidents address following the Challenger space shuttle disaster, January 28, 1986

-No examples of anapora would be complete without making reference to a speech that is probably one of the most recognizable and stirring speeches of the last century.
+No examples of anaphora would be complete without referring to a speech that is probably one of the most recognizable and stirring speeches of the last century.

-Delivered at a time of great national risk and at a time when the country needed to come together to face down the threat of invasion.
+It was delivered at a time of considerable national risk and at a time when the country needed to come together to face down the threat of invasion.

 “We shall not flag or fail.
 We shall go on to the end.
 We shall fight in France, we shall fight on the seas and oceans, we shall fight with growing confidence and growing strength in the air, we shall defend our island, whatever the cost may be, we shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills.
 We shall never surrender.”

 Source: Winston Churchill delivered to the House of Commons in 1940.